-FACT SHEET
+FACT Sheet

-How to develop and write a Laboratory-Specific Biosafety Standard Operating Procedure (SOP)
+How to develop and write a Laboratory-Specific Standard Operating Procedure (SOP)

-Laboratories working at Biosafety Level 2 (BSL-2) or higher containment must create lab specific written standard operating procedures (SOP).
-These must be provided to the Institutional Biosafety Committee (IBC) for review and approval at the time the Principal Investigator (PI) registers the work with the IBC.
+Lab-specific SOPs should be developed by all laboratories.
+For laboratories working at Biosafety Level 2 (BSL-2) or higher containment, the SOPs must be provided to the Institutional Biosafety Committee (IBC) for review and approval at the time the Principal Investigator (PI) registers their work with the IBC.